Dev-git-code/Sheet/AtoZ Sheet/Arrays.md

 aspectRatio: "52"
 ```

-- Brute force : iterate using nested loop getting count of each element and comparing the count to check if it is majority element.
+- Brute force : Iterate using nested loop getting count of each element and comparing the count to check if it is majority element.
 ```cpp
 int majorityElement(vector<int>& nums) {
 	int n = nums.size();